-In Sri Ganganagar Pesticides may exhibit toxic effects on humans and other non-target species, the severity of which depends on the frequency and magnitude of exposure.
+Pesticides may exhibit toxic effects on humans and other non-target species, the severity of which depends on the frequency and magnitude of exposure.
 Toxicity also depends on the rate of absorption, distribution within the body, metabolism, and elimination of compounds from the body.
 Commonly used pesticides like organophosphates and carbamates act by inhibiting acetylcholinesterase activity, which prevents the breakdown of acetylcholine at the neural synapse.
 Excess acetylcholine can lead to symptoms like muscle cramps or tremors, confusion, dizziness and nausea.
-Studies show that farm workers In Sri Ganganagar have decreased concentrations of plasma acetylcholinesterase, the enzyme responsible for breaking down acetylcholine acting on synapses throughout the nervous system.[63][64][65]
-Other studies have observed reduced respiratory function among farm workers who spray crops with pesticides.[66]
-Numerous exposure pathways for farm workers increase the risk of pesticide poisoning, including dermal absorption walking through fields and applying products, as well as inhalation exposure.
+Studies show that farm workers in Ethiopia, Kenya, and Zimbabwe have decreased concentrations of plasma acetylcholinesterase, the enzyme responsible for breaking down acetylcholine acting on synapses throughout the nervous system.^{[64][65][66]} Other studies in Ethiopia have observed reduced respiratory function among farm workers who spray crops with pesticides.^[67] Numerous exposure pathways for farm workers increase the risk of pesticide poisoning, including dermal absorption walking through fields and applying products, as well as inhalation exposure.